Irish Republican Army (1922–1969): Civil War

 The anti-Treaty IRA was not equipped or trained to fight conventional warfare.
 Despite some determined resistance to the Free State advance south of Limerick by late August, most of them had dispersed to fight a guerrilla campaign.

 The anti-Treaty guerrilla campaign was spasmodic and ineffective.
 Much of it was composed of the destruction of infrastructure such as the main railway bridge linking Cork with Dublin.
 They also burned many public buildings and "commandeered" supplies by force, alienating many civilians.
 Furthermore, without the public support that had existed during the War of Independence and facing an enemy who knew them and the countryside intimately, the anti-Treaty forces found that they could not sustain a guerrilla war such as that fought against Britain.
 Only in County Kerry was a relatively effective campaign fought, with the IRA units re-taking Kenmare and other towns from the Free State on several occasions.
 The IRA's relative popularity in this area had much to do with the brutality of the occupying Free State troops.
 Other areas of guerrilla activity included County Cork, western County Mayo, County Wexford and several other localities.

 Despite the limitations of the anti-Treaty IRA's campaign, they still inflicted more fatalities on Free State troops (about 800) in the eleven-month civil war than they had on British Crown forces, who lost about 600 killed in the almost three-year-long War of Independence (1919–1921).
-The disparity is no doubt due to the Free State troops' relative paucity of training and equipment compared with British forces.
+The disparity is possibly due to the Free State troops' relative paucity of training and equipment compared with British forces.

 Memorial to anti-Treaty insurgents executed by Free State forces at Ballyseedy, County Kerry, designed by Yann Goulet.